navin-moorthy/Node-Basics/Code Snippets/README.md

     I am printed at 837ms
     ```

-7. **Create a Node JS Script, using ‘http’ module that downloads the content from a web page to a file**
+7. **Using ‘http’ module Downloads the content from google home page to a file**
-    - E.g. to download the google home page

     **Answer**